microsoft/language-server-protocol/_specifications/specification-3-17.md

 **TODO**: Do we need a `/refresh` server->client call, like with SemanticTokens and Code Lens?

+**TODO**: Likely future evolution: add a `/resolve` call enabling interactions with hints.
+Should we foreshadow this?

 ### <a href="#implementationConsiderations" name="implementationConsiderations" class="anchor">Implementation Considerations</a>

 Language servers usually run in a separate process and client communicate with them in an asynchronous fashion.
 Additionally clients usually allow users to interact with the source code even if request results are pending.
 We recommend the following implementation pattern to avoid that clients apply outdated response results: